Housing Ombudsman Self Assessment with the Housing Ombudsman Complaint Handling Code

 Our complaint response letter includes a section which requires the investigating officer to list and address all points raised in the complaint.
 This was also reiterated to investigating officers at internal complaints handling training that has been held.

-5.8 Landlords must confirm the following in writing to the resident at the completion of stage one in clear, plain language:
+6.9 Landlords must confirm the following in writing to the resident at the completion of stage 1 in clear, plain language:

-• details of how to escalate the matter to stage two if the resident is not satisfied with the answer
+f. details of any outstanding actions; and details of how to escalate the matter to stage 2 if the individual is not satisfied with the response.

 We comply.